 - Load up on green, colourful, non-starchy vegetables

-- Limit processed foods and starchy vegetables
+- Limit processed foods and sugar

-- Avoid alcohol, fizzy drinks, juices & anything sugary
+- Avoid alcohol, fizzy drinks & juices

 By following these recommendations, you’ll develop a satisfying, nutritious and healthy real food diet.
 This will not only help you to achieve your short-term weight loss goals, but leave you with great nutrition and healthy eating habits that stick around for life!